 Efgartigimod in clinical trials

 In Phase 1 studies, researchers demonstrated that efgartigimod had favorable safety and tolerability with different doses and dosing regimens.
 They also showed that the treatment led to promising reductions in the levels of disease-causing IgG.

 A Phase 2 study (NCT02965573) to assess the safety, efficacy, and pharmacokinetics (movement in the body) of efgartigimod in MG patients with generalized muscle weakness has been completed.
 Researchers administered efgartigimod in addition to patients’ current treatment, which included cholinesterase inhibitors, corticosteroids, or immunosuppressants.
-The results showed that 75% of patients treated with efgartigimod had clinically and statistically significant improvements through at least six weeks, compared to 25% of patients taking placebo.
-Researchers reported no severe adverse reactions (side effects).
+Results showed that 75% of patients treated with efgartigimod had clinically and statistically significant improvements through at least six weeks, compared to 25% of those on placebo.
+Researchers reported no severe side effects.

-After completing ADAPT, most participants (90%) entered an open-label extension study called ADAPT-Plus (NCT03770403).
-During this study, all participants will receive active treatment for up to three years.
-Researchers expect to complete this extension trial in 2023.
+After completing ADAPT, most participants (90%) entered an open-label extension study called ADAPT+ (NCT03770403), in which all enrolled with be treated with efgartigimod for up to three years.
+Its main goals are to assess the treatment’s safety and tolerability with long-term use, and researchers expect to complete ADAPT+ in mid-2023.

 Because efgartigimod interacts with the immune system, it may make patients more susceptible to infections.